-The Cranberry fruit is larger than the leaves of the plant; it is initially white, but turns a deep red when fully ripe.
-It is edible, and has an acidic taste that can overwhelm its sweetness.
+Excitingly acidic, the cranberry is a fruit you can’t stop eating – but only if you have a taste for it!
+White when raw and deep red when fully ripe, this little fruit has an acidic taste that can overwhelm its sweetness.
 It is popular all round the world and in places where not readily available, it is sold canned.
-They are also sold in frozen and dried forms.
+It is also sold in frozen and dried forms.

 How to select

-Cranberries should be fresh and their skin should be deep red and firm to touch.
-Ensure they are not bruised or stale.
+• Cranberries should be fresh and firm to touch.

-· Cranberries as fruit are served as a jelly or compote and can also be cooked with slurry to make cranberry sauce.
+• They can be served as jelly or compote and can also be cooked with slurry to make cranberry sauce.

-• They are also used in making cranberry juice, which is blended in many mocktails and cocktails.
+• They are also used in making cranberry juice, which is blended into many mocktails and cocktails.

 How to store

-· They are a good source of Vitamin C which aid in the absorption of iron and are required in the body to form collagen in bones, muscles, blood vessels etc.
+• Cranberries are a good source of Vitamin C, which aids in the absorption of iron and is required in the body to form collagen in bones, muscles, blood vessels etc.

-• They are also a good source of fiber.
+• They are also a good source of fibre.